Weight filtrations on GKZ-systems: Introduction

 Via Kashiwara equivalence along $\XVmap$, one identifies the mixed Hodge modules on $X$ with those on $\hatV$ supported on $X$.
-The following lists, in brief, our results in Section \ref{sec:weightontorus}.
+The following is a brief list of the results that we prove in Section \ref{sec:weightontorus}.

 \begin{asparaenum} \item Since $\calO_T$ is a (strongly) torus equivariant $\calD_T$-module, the $T$-equivariant map $\TVmap$ will produce (strongly) equivariant modules $R^i\TVmap_+(\calO_T)$ (and only the $0$-th one is nonzero since $h$ is affine).
-The intersection complexes appearing in the decomposition of the weight graded parts of $R\TVmap_*({}^p\QQ^H_\sigma)$ must be equivariant, supported on orbits.
-The underlying local systems are constant.
+The intersection complexes appearing in the decomposition of the weight graded parts of $R\TVmap_*({}^p\QQ^H_\sigma)$ are equivariant, supported on orbits.
+The underlying local systems are constant, of the form ${}^p\QQ^H_\tau$.

-\item We identify two functors on equivariant sheaves with contracting torus actions.
-Using this identification, we then provide a recursive recipe for the exceptional pullback $\calH^k i^!_\tau(\TVmap_*{}^p\QQ^H_\sigma/W_i\TVmap_*{}^p\QQ^H_\sigma)$ to an arbitrary orbit of the monomial action from \eqref{eq:T-action}.
+\item We show that two specific functors are isomorphic on equivariant sheaves with contracting torus actions.
+Using this identification, we provide a recursive recipe for the exceptional pullback $\calH^k i^!_\tau(\TVmap_*{}^p\QQ^H_\sigma/W_i\TVmap_*{}^p\QQ^H_\sigma)$ to an arbitrary orbit of the monomial action from \eqref{eq:T-action}.

 \item We unravel the recursion for $\calH^0 i^!_\tau\TVmap_*{}^p\QQ^H_\sigma$, for every $\tau$, to provide an explicit expression for the multiplicity $\mu^\sigma_\tau(e)$ of the constant local system ${}^p\QQ^H_\tau$ in the $(d+e)$-th graded weight part of $\TVmap_*{}^p\QQ^H_\sigma$ in terms of an alternating sum whose constituents are indexed by flags in the face lattice of $\sigma$, see Proposition \ref{prop-chains}.
-The terms involve intersection cohomology dimensions of the affine toric varieties $X_{\tau/\gamma}$ associated to the semigroup of the cone $\tau/\gamma=(\tau+\RR\gamma)/\RR\gamma$.
+The terms involve intersection cohomology dimensions of the affine toric varieties $X_{\tau/\gamma}$ associated to the semigroup of the cone

 \item Using some results on intersection cohomology of toric varieties by Stanley, and Braden and MacPherson, we express $\mu^\sigma_\tau(e)$ as a single intersection cohomology rank on the dual affine toric variety $Y_{\sigma/\tau}$, associated to the dual of $\sigma/\tau$, see Theorem \ref{thm:weightonhQ}. \end{asparaenum}